 So what does a Virtual Assistant actually do?

-Many virtual assistants can offer a wide range of skills and services aside from the standard admin work.
 My skill set includes executive assistance, project management and proofreading.
 While some virtual assistants specialise in a specific set of skills, others carry out a range of duties within a specific industry or niche.
 We’re more than just someone to pass your admin to; we can offer professional business support in many key areas.

 One of the most important things to remember about virtual assistants is that they are also small business owners.
 They understand everything that goes into running your own business.
 It goes without saying that it is in their best interest to make sure your business thrives.
 Without you, their business wouldn’t exist.
 It is imperative therefore that they provide a top-class service to each and every one of their clients.